majd1239/Analysis-of-Employees-Reviews-of-Accenture/README.md

 This was my project in preparation for Accenture AcnTechBuild talent recruitment event.
-We were told to prepare a pre-built piece of software to present at the event and then participate in an analytics build session.
-This project led to a summer internship offer with Accenture.
+We were told to prepare a pre-built piece of software to present at the event and then participate in an analytics build session. <b>This project led to a summer internship offer from Accenture.</b>

 I wrote the project from scratch.
 I wanted to present a code that has value in it.
 I chose to do a data analysis and visualization using Python.
 My first step was to search for a relevant data to work on.
 The company's reviews